Skip to content

 2. 05

-The free health hotline 1450 offers medical consulting - around the clock, seven days a week.
+The free medical advice hotline 1450 offers medical consultations - around the clock, seven days a week.
 You will be advised by specially trained staff and the emergency services will be called immediately in an emergency.

 First-Aid

-In Austria, every adult citizen is required to provide first aid in an emergency.
+In Austria, every adult citizen is required to provide first aid in an emergency situation.
 However, many people are afraid of doing something wrong.
 There are numerous first aid courses and programmes throughout Austria, e.g. at the following institutions:

 • Austrian Red Cross (→ ÖRK)